MinhHungPhan/aws-hands-on-labs/10-AWS-Route-53/01-foundational/01-setting-up-cross-account-dns-resolution-with-aws-ram-and-route-53-resolver/README.md

     User ->> VPCResolver: Attach security group allowing DNS traffic (UDP & TCP on port 53) from VPCs in Account A and Account B

-    Note over User: Step 4: Configure Resolver Rules in Each Account User ->> AccountA: Create resolver rule for interne.cloud.kientree.com AccountA ->> AccountA: Forward DNS queries to IPs of Resolver Inbound Endpoint in Shared Services Account AccountA ->> AccountA: Associate resolver rule with VPC A
+    Note over User: Step 4: Configure Resolver Rules in Each Account

+    User ->> AccountA: Create resolver rule for devops.interne.cloud.kientree.com AccountA ->> AccountA: Forward DNS queries to IPs of Resolver Inbound Endpoint in Shared Services Account AccountA ->> AccountA: Associate resolver rule with VPC A

-    User ->> AccountB: Create resolver rule for interne.cloud.kientree.com AccountB ->> AccountB: Forward DNS queries to IPs of Resolver Inbound Endpoint in Shared Services Account AccountB ->> AccountB: Associate resolver rule with VPC B
+    User ->> AccountB: Create resolver rule for manager.interne.cloud.kientree.com AccountB ->> AccountB: Forward DNS queries to IPs of Resolver Inbound Endpoint in Shared Services Account AccountB ->> AccountB: Associate resolver rule with VPC B

     User ->> SharedServices: Create resolver rules for cloud.kientree.com, interne.cloud.kientree.com, and kientree.com
     SharedServices ->> SharedServices: Associate resolver rules with VPCs in Shared Services Account

-    Note over User: Step 5: Configure Private Hosted Zone Delegation User ->> PrivateZoneSS: Add delegation records for subdomains in Account A and Account B PrivateZoneSS ->> PrivateZoneA: Delegate records for subdomains under interne.cloud.kientree.com in Account A PrivateZoneSS ->> PrivateZoneB: Delegate records for devops.interne.cloud.kientree.com in Account B
+    Note over User: Step 5: Configure Private Hosted Zone Delegation in Shared Services Account User ->> PrivateZoneSS: Add delegation records for subdomains in Account A and Account B PrivateZoneSS ->> PrivateZoneA: Delegate records for manager.interne.cloud.kientree.com to Account A PrivateZoneSS ->> PrivateZoneB: Delegate records for devops.interne.cloud.kientree.com to Account B

     Note over User: Setup Complete
 ```

 ### Explanation of Each Step

-1. **Step 1: Configure RAM Sharing in Each Account**:
+1. **Step 1: Configure RAM Sharing in the Shared Services Account**:

-- **Account A** shares its private hosted zone with **Account B** and the **Shared Services Account**.
-- **Account B** shares its private hosted zone with **Account A** and the **Shared Services Account**.
-- The **Shared Services Account** shares its private hosted zone with **Account A** and **Account B**.
+- **Shared Services Account** uses **AWS RAM** to share the `interne.cloud.kientree.com` private hosted zone with **Account A** and **Account B**.
-- This setup enables all accounts to access each other’s private hosted zones.
+- This setup enables both Account A and Account B to access the records in the `interne.cloud.kientree.com` hosted zone without needing their own RAM configurations.
+- By centralizing the hosted zone in the Shared Services Account, each account can access this parent domain and any delegated subdomains.

-2. **Step 2: Set Up Route 53 Resolver Inbound Endpoint in Shared Services Account**:
+2. **Step 2: Set Up Route 53 Resolver Inbound Endpoint in the Shared Services Account**:

-- The user creates a **DNS VPC** in the Shared Services Account with **subnets in multiple Availability Zones** for high availability.
+- The user creates a **DNS VPC** in the Shared Services Account with **subnets in multiple Availability Zones** to ensure high availability for DNS query resolution.
 - Within this VPC, the user configures a **Route 53 Resolver Inbound Endpoint**.
+This endpoint serves as a central point for handling DNS queries forwarded from Account A and Account B.

-3. **Step 3: Set Security Groups for Inbound Endpoint**:
+3. **Step 3: Set Security Groups for the Inbound Endpoint**:

-- The user attaches a **security group** to the Inbound Endpoint, allowing DNS traffic (UDP and TCP on port 53) from **VPCs in Account A and Account B**.
+- The user attaches a **security group** to the Inbound Endpoint to allow incoming DNS traffic (UDP and TCP on port 53) from the **VPCs in Account A and Account B**.
+- This security group setup ensures that DNS queries from Account A and Account B are accepted by the Inbound Endpoint, enabling cross-account DNS resolution.

 4. **Step 4: Configure Resolver Rules in Each Account**:

+- **Account A** creates a **resolver rule** for the `devops.interne.cloud.kientree.com` subdomain, forwarding these DNS queries to the **Resolver Inbound Endpoint** in the Shared Services Account.
-- **Account A** and **Account B** create **resolver rules** for `interne.cloud.kientree.com` that forward queries to the IP addresses of the **Resolver Inbound Endpoint** in the Shared Services Account.
+- **Account B** creates a **resolver rule** for the `manager.interne.cloud.kientree.com` subdomain, also forwarding queries to the **Resolver Inbound Endpoint** in the Shared Services Account.
-- The **Shared Services Account** configures resolver rules for `cloud.kientree.com`, `interne.cloud.kientree.com`, and `kientree.com`, associating them with its VPCs.
+- The **Shared Services Account** sets up **resolver rules** for `cloud.kientree.com`, `interne.cloud.kientree.com`, and `kientree.com` to enable direct DNS resolution within its own VPCs.

-5. **Step 5: Configure Private Hosted Zone Delegation**:
+5. **Step 5: Configure Private Hosted Zone Delegation in the Shared Services Account**:

-- The user adds **delegation records** in the Shared Services Account’s private hosted zone (`interne.cloud.kientree.com`) to route specific subdomains to private hosted zones in **Account A** and **Account B**.
+- The user adds **delegation records** within the `interne.cloud.kientree.com` private hosted zone in the Shared Services Account.
-- These delegation records direct queries for subdomains, such as `devops.interne.cloud.kientree.com`, to the appropriate private hosted zone in Account B.
+- These delegation records direct specific subdomains to the private hosted zones in Account A and Account B:
+    - **`manager.interne.cloud.kientree.com`** is delegated to the private hosted zone in **Account A**.
+    - **`devops.interne.cloud.kientree.com`** is delegated to the private hosted zone in **Account B**.
+- This delegation enables the Shared Services Account to route DNS queries for each subdomain to the appropriate account, allowing Account A and Account B to resolve each other’s subdomains via the Shared Services Account’s hosted zone.

 ## How It Works?